epeters13/pyCuSDR/README.md

 5. [Licensing information](#license)

 ## Citing <a name="citing"></a>
-If you use py-CUDA-SDR in scholary publications, presentations or to communicate with your satellite, please cite the following work that presents the algorithms used:
+If you use pyCu-SDR in scholary publications, presentations or to communicate with your satellite, please cite the following work that presents the algorithms used:
 ```
     @ARTICLE{peters:2020:aismag,
         author={Peters, Edwin G. W. and Benson, Craig R.},